Pamba River: Course

 The Pamba originates at the Pulachimalai Hill in the Peerumedu Plateau in the Western Ghats at an altitude of 1670 m.
-Starting from the Idukki district and traversing a distance of 176 km through Pathanamthitta and Alappuzha districts, the river joins the Arabian Sea through a number of channels.
+Starting from Pathanamthitta District and traversing a distance of 176 km through Pathanamthitta and Alappuzha districts, the river joins the Arabian Sea through a number of channels.
 Following its confluence with the Kakkiyar River it flows westwards until the Pamba is meet by the Arudhai Aar River.
 The Pamba heads south-east from Narayanamuzhi to the confluence of the Kakkattar River, whereafter it flows south to Vadasserikkara where it receives the Kallar River (Pamba).

 One branch of Pamba called Varattar flows from Arattupuzha/Puthenkavu and along Edanad, Othera, Thiruvanvandoor, Eramallikkara and flows into Manimala River at Kallumkal East side.

 Another branch of Pamba flows from Kuthiathode and joins with Manimala River at Kallumkal West side, and branches out again at Nedumpuram from Manimala River and flows along Thalavady, Edathua, Champakulam, Pullangady, Nedumudy and empties into Vembanad Lake at Kainakary.
 This branch links with Mainstream Pamba River at Pullangady while continuing to flow to Vembanad lake.
 One branch of Achankovil River joins with Pamba at Paippad/Veeyapuram, while another branch flows into Pamba again via Karichal, Cheruthana.
 Perunthenaruvi is the major waterfall in Pamba river between vechoochira and Athikkayam.